 - (1) Transmittal.
-Upon the bankruptcy court's entry of a Transmittal Order, the Withdrawal Motion together with the Transmittal Order shall be transmitted to the district court, and notice of the transmittal shall be noted on the bankruptcy court's docket in the case or proceeding. - Opening of Miscellaneous Action.
-Upon transmittal, the district court clerk shall open a miscellaneous action.
-In the miscellaneous action, the party who filed the Withdrawal Motion shall be designated as the Petitioner, and all parties opposing the Withdrawal Motion shall be designated as Respondents.
-Upon transmittal of the Withdrawal Motion to the district court, all filings related to the Withdrawal Motion, including memoranda in opposition to the Withdrawal Motion and memoranda in reply thereto, shall be made in the district court miscellaneous action and shall be governed by these rules of practice.
+Upon the bankruptcy court's entry of a Transmittal Order, the Withdrawal Motion together with the Transmittal Order must be transmitted to the district court, and notice of the transmittal must be noted on the bankruptcy court's docket in the case or proceeding. - Opening of Miscellaneous Action.
+Upon transmittal, the district court clerk must open a miscellaneous action.
+In the miscellaneous action, the party who filed the Withdrawal Motion must be designated as the Petitioner, and all parties opposing the Withdrawal Motion must be designated as Respondents.
+Upon transmittal of the Withdrawal Motion to the district court, all filings related to the Withdrawal Motion, including memoranda in opposition to the Withdrawal Motion and memoranda in reply thereto, must be made in the district court miscellaneous action and is governed by these rules of practice.